The proper grow tent setup is critical to maximize yields.

 You need to set up a ventilation system in your grow tent.

 A properly set up ventilation system will control CO2, temperature, humidity, and oxygen which are all vital environmental factors that greatly affect plant growth and development.

 A common ventilation system for grow tents will have: an odor control unit, ducting, an extraction fan, and an intake fan (optional for smaller tents).

-First, multiply W x L x H of your grow tent which will give you the volume or cubic feet of the tent.
+To find your CFM requirements, multiply W x L x H of your grow tent.
+This will give you the volume or cubic feet of the tent.
 You will use this number as your reference number and you will not want a fan with a lower CFM rating.

 We recommend doubling the cubic feet of your tent to get your extraction fan’s CFM rating – especially when using carbon filter as they may lower your extraction fan’s moving capability by 30%.

 So a grow tent that is 60 cubic feet will need an extraction fan that has a CFM rating of 120.
 If you choose to use an intake fan, we recommend going the next volume size down or 70% of your extraction fan.

 Again, this is the preferred rate based on removing all the air in a grow tent in just one minute, some others will recommend a more leisure rate between 1-5 minutes.

 If you want to learn more about growing in a tent, check out our full grow tent category.

 Here, you will be able to compare brands, styles, and sizes.
 This section also contains more information on grow tent growing!